r-Techsupport/rTS_Wiki/docs/recommendations/blacklist.md

 | Windows Vista |
 | Windows 7 |
 | Ubuntu 12.04 |
-| Windows 10 | [See here](https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro) to check if you are running a compatable verion.
+| Windows 10 | [See here](https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro) to check if you are running a compatible version.
 You can type "Winver" on the start menu to see your current version.
 | ETC |

 ### Unsupported OS